-The following includes a summary of transactions during our fiscal years ended December 31, 2022 and 2021 and one currently proposed transaction which we have been a party, including transactions in which the amount involved in the transaction exceeds the lesser of \$120,000 or 1% of the average of our total assets at year-end for the last two completed fiscal years and in which any of our directors, executive officers or, to our knowledge, beneficial owners of more than 5% of our capital stock or any member of the immediate family of any of the foregoing persons had or will have a direct or indirect material interest, other than equity and other compensation, termination, change in control and other arrangements, which are described elsewhere in this Annual Report on Form 10-K. Except as disclosed below, we are not otherwise a party to a current related party transaction and no transaction is currently proposed, in which the amount of the transaction exceeds the lesser of \$120,000 or 1% of the average of our total assets at year-end for the last two completed fiscal years and in which a related person had or will have a direct or indirect material interest.
+The following includes a summary of transactions during our fiscal years ended December 31, 2023 and 2022 and one currently proposed transaction which we have been a party, including transactions in which the amount involved in the transaction exceeds the lesser of \$120,000 or 1% of the average of our total assets at year-end for the last two completed fiscal years and in which any of our directors, executive officers or, to our knowledge, beneficial owners of more than 5% of our capital stock or any member of the immediate family of any of the foregoing persons had or will have a direct or indirect material interest, other than equity and other compensation, termination, change in control and other arrangements, which are described elsewhere in this Annual Report on Form 10-K. Except as disclosed below, we are not otherwise a party to a current related party transaction and no transaction is currently proposed, in which the amount of the transaction exceeds the lesser of \$120,000 or 1% of the average of our total assets at year-end for the last two completed fiscal years and in which a related person had or will have a direct or indirect material interest.

-Certain officers and directors of the Company purchased an aggregate of 2,900,000 Units pursuant to the PIPE transaction that closed on August 30, 2021 on the same terms as the other participants in the PIPE transaction.
+Certain officers and directors of the Company purchased an aggregate of 290,000 Units pursuant to the PIPE transaction that closed on August 30, 2021 on the same terms as the other participants in the PIPE transaction.
 Participation by such insiders of the Company in the PIPE transaction was approved by the disinterested directors of the Company.

-Certain officers and directors purchased \$2.3 million of convertible debentures during the third quarter of 2022 that matures on October 13, 2023.
+Certain officers and directors purchased \$2.3 million of convertible debentures during the third quarter of 2022 that converted in October 2023.
 The terms of the convertible debentures were the same as other participants in the financing round and were approved by disinterested directors of the Company.

 During October 2022, Cannaco Research Corporation, an existing customer, became a related party when Ms. Lawrence, a new member joined the Board of Directors.
-Total sales recognized for Cannaco Research Corporation for the years ended December 31, 2022 and 2021 were \$274 and \$117, respectively.
-For the years ended December 31, 2022 and 2021, cash collected from Cannaco Research Corporation was \$223 and \$93, respectively.
+Total sales recognized for Cannaco Research Corporation for the years ended December 31, 2023 and 2022 were \$487 and \$274, respectively.
+For the years ended December 31, 2023 and 2022, cash collected from Cannaco Research Corporation was \$476 and \$223, respectively.
 In December, 2022, the Company entered into an agreement with Cannaco Research Corporation to lease approximately 2,000 square feet of warehouse space in Los Angeles to facilitate distribution services in the area.
-The lease is a 12 month storage agreement for the warehouse space.
-Total payments to Cannaco Research Corporation for the lease were \$10 in the year ended December 31, 2022.
+The lease was a 12 month storage agreement for the warehouse space.
+Total payments to Cannaco Research Corporation for the lease were \$130 and \$10 in the years ended December 31, 2023 and December 31, 2022, respectively.